Rupert Grint: 1999–2011: Harry Potter and worldwide recognition

 Starting in 1999, casting began for the film adaptation of Harry Potter and the Philosopher's Stone, the best-selling novel by J. K. Rowling.
 Rowling insisted the cast be British and assisted Susie Figgis and director Chris Columbus in casting the roles.
 Grint, a fan of the book series, chose to audition for the role of Ron Weasley, one of Harry Potter's best friends at Hogwarts.
 Having seen a Newsround report about the open casting, he sent in a video of himself rapping about how he wished to receive the role, and the casting team asked for a meeting with him.

 In August 2000, Daniel Radcliffe, Emma Watson, and Grint were selected to play Harry, Hermione Granger, and Ron.
 Grint is the oldest member of the trio.
 The release of Harry Potter and the Philosopher's Stone in 2001 was Grint's debut screen performance.
 Breaking records for opening-day sales and opening-weekend takings, it was the year's highest-grossing film.
 With a total of US$974 million in its theatrical run, it stands as the series' second most commercially successful entry.
 It was critically well-received, scoring mainly positive reviews.
-However, a number of critics found the adaption's faithfulness to the book both its best and worst quality.
+However, a number of critics found the adaptation's faithfulness to the book both its best and worst quality.
 Grint won a Satellite Award in the category of Outstanding New Talent, and a Young Artist Award for Most Promising Young Newcomer.

 A year later, Grint again starred as Ron in Harry Potter and the Chamber of Secrets (2002).
 It opened to positive reviews and critics generally enjoyed the lead actors' performances.
 Both Los Angeles Times and New York Magazine observed that Grint and his peers had matured between films, with the latter pointing out that Grint had become "more proficient" and said they missed "the amateurish ardour" the actor and Watson carried in Philosopher's Stone.
 Harry Potter and the Prisoner of Azkaban (2004) was released on 31 May in the UK.
 The film sees all three of its lead characters hover on the brink of adolescence, "and while they look braver and more capable than before, the dangers they face seem far more grave and their vulnerability more intense."
 Alfonso Cuarón took over direction for Prisoner of Azkaban, which remains the lowest-grossing Harry Potter film with US$795 million in revenue.
 Nonetheless, it was the second highest-grossing movie of 2004, behind Shrek 2.